dannykennedy/graphsby/_items/post-shoshan-30-2_cover.md

 *“Boat of Plenty” by Orna Ben-Shoshan*

 This painting was featured on the cover of Volume 30, #2 of the Dream Network Journal.

+This is the plane where the blue print is created, protected and nurtured.
+It will then be duplicated in numerous replicas within the physical dimension.